ghi-electronics/Docs/software/tinyclr/tutorials/graphics.md

     Using spaces around the commas or colons in *selection string* will result in errors.
 Field types are as follows:

-    * FN: Face name.
     * HE: Height in logical units.
-Use zero for default height, a positive number for cell height and a negative number of character height.
+Use zero for default height, a positive number for cell height and a negative number for character height.
     * WI: Width.
 Average width of characters in logical units.
 Set to zero for closest match based on aspect ratio.
+    * ES: Escapement angle in tenths of a degree.
+Negative numbers rotate clockwise, positive numbers rotate counterclockwise.
     * WE: Weight of font in range of 0 to 1000.
 400 is normal, 700 is bold.
 Set to zero for default weight.
     * IT: Italic if set to 1 (IT:1).
-    * UN: Underline if set to 1 (UN:1).
-    * ST: Strike out if set to 1 (ST:1).
-    * ES: Escapement angle in tenths of a degree.
-    * OR: Orientation angle in tenths of a degree.
-    * CS: Charset
-    * OP: Out precision
-    * CP: Clip precision
-    * QA: Quality
-    * PF: Pitch and family
+    * FN: Face name.
+Name of the typeface.
-    * FullName: Full name
+    * FullName: Full name.
+The unique name of the font.
+For example: "Monotype:Arial Regular (Microsoft)."
-    * Style: Style
-    * Script: Script

-    For example, `SelectFont "HE:12,WE:400,FN:Arial" will look for a regular-weight font of height 12 with a face name of "Arial."
+  For example, `SelectFont "HE:12,WE:400,FN:Arial` will look for a regular-weight font of height 12 with a face name of "Arial."

 * AdjustAscent *adjustment*